contour-terminal/vt-extensions/clipboard-extension.md

 Conforming terminals MUST at least support an empty _Pc_ value, and a _Pc_ value of `c`.
 Other values are optional.

 Conforming terminals MUST support a _Pd_ value that is a base64 encoded representation of the content that will be copied to the clipboard.
 They SHOULD also support an empty _Pd_ value to clear the clipboard.
 They MAY support a _Pd_ value of `?` to query the clipboard content (as specified in the XTerm documentation).
+The base64 encoded representation SHOULD be without line feeds or other whitespace (as specified in RFC 4648).

 If a terminal has an option to disable clipboard access, it MUST only indicate support for this extension when writing to the clipboard is actually allowed.